 NATIONAL WEATHER SERVICE LINCOLN IL

-Wisconsin to the upper 30s across southwest Missouri.
+Wisconsin, to the middle to upper 70s across much of Missouri.